Cyber-Duck/Silverstripe-Blacklist/readme.md

 ## Features

-  - Logs the user type, IP address, host, referer, as well as the URL requested and logged time
+  - Logs the user type, IP, host, referer, and URL
   - Blocks users based on IP address, host, or referer

 ## Guides